Arotanvi/MotionDetector/README.md

 (=> 1 window will show gaussian video , 1 window will show normal colored video with a rectangle around it , 1 window will show threshold based video)

 =>In order to show time intervals , make a list 'times' and append status into it and convert the list 'times' into required dataframe

+=> Image data used to make a rectangle is a numpy matrix and python outputs the images while reading to a numpy matrix